Social attacks as a pattern have continued to increase since 2017, with Business Email Compromise (BEC) breaches doubling again since last year

 - After DOS, social engineering tactics followed an alarming rate of social attacks and credential theft (61%).

-- The default, stolen or vulnerable credentials targeted in the web application layer exploited customer profiles and led to the security breaches of cloud and web applications.
+- The default, stolen, or vulnerable credentials targeted in the web application layer exploited customer profiles and led to security breaches of cloud and web applications.

 - This DBIR highlights humans as the weakest and most vulnerable link for the occurrence of security breaches at the rate of almost 85%.
 Phishing was present in 36% of breaches, up from 25% last year.
 Business Email Compromise (BEC) was the second-most common form of Social Engineering.
 This reflects the rise of Misrepresentation, which was 15 times higher than last year.